movementlabsxyz/MIP/MIP/mip-37/README.md

 We require epochs in order to facilitate `staking` and `unstaking` of # validators, as well as manage rewards and penalties.
 The `epochDuration` MUST be set when initializing a chain.
 It MAY be changeable later on through a governance mechanism.

+The `epochDuration` should be set to a value that is large enough to allow for the `staking` and `unstaking` process to be completed.
+Moreover, it should be long enough for human operators to react.

+!!! tip :bulb: The initial recommendation for `epochDuration` is 1 day.

 There are three relevant epoch types

 1. **`presentEpoch`** is the epoch that is currently active on L1.
-Acceptors exist in the `presentEpoch`
+Acceptors exist in the `presentEpoch`.

-!!! .
-TODO the selection of the acceptor must depend on the stake. but this may conflict with the rollover function which handles epochs that may be far in the past. thus we need to check if this concept conflicts with the rollover function
+!!! warning the selection of the acceptor must depend on the stake. but this may conflict with the rollover function which handles epochs that may be far in the past. thus we need to check if this concept conflicts with the rollover function

 ```solidity
 uint256 presentEpoch = getEpochByL1BlockTime();